tjmccabe/baconizer/README.md

 ### Guided Gameplay through Hints

-This game would be much less fun without hints.
+Hints are key to the Baconizer gameplay experience: they provide .
 But in order to get hints in the first place, we need to know all possible shortest paths to get from our start actor to our end actor, which seems like a massive undertaking.

 Baconizer is able to gather these paths every time a player makes a move, recalculating the best paths based on the player's new position.